ForecastHealth/.github/profile/README.md

 - Implementing that protocol in Python (not publicly available yet)
 - Building models in botech, and running them using the `botech-python` implementation

-For enquiries, please email info@forecasthealth.org
+Take a look at [our GitHub Wiki for more information](https://github.com/ForecastHealth/.github/wiki) For enquiries, please email info@forecasthealth.org

 Forecast Health Australia PTY LTD (ACN: 658 291 653) is an Australian Proprietary Company, Limited By Shares.